sayansaha911/Cross-Cluster-DRS/README.md

 # VMware Cross Cluster DRS with PowerCLI

-This repo has code wich does the following:
+This repo has code which does the following:

 1. Periodically checks source cluster datastores and compute resource utilization.
 2. If storage/compute resource is high then it moves VMs across to a different cluster.